How To Install Apache on Ubuntu 22.04 LTS

 sudo apt install apache2

-After successfully installation, enable Apache (to start automatically upon system boot), start, and verify the status using the commands below:
+After successful installation, enable Apache (to start automatically upon system boot), start, and verify the status using the commands below:

 sudo systemctl enable apache2 sudo systemctl start apache2 sudo systemctl status apache2